Wigner representation for polarization-momentum hyperentanglement generated in parametric down conversion, and its application to complete Bell-state measurement: COMPLETE BSM IN THE WRHP

 where we have considered the imaginary unit in order to account for the reflection at the PBS, in contrast to the equation (3) of reference \cite{Walborn}, in which there is no phase shift associated to the reflection.

 A quick look at Eqs. (\ref{hyper18aa}) to (\ref{hyper19aaaa}) shows that, in the case $\beta=0$, the nonzero correlations are those concerning amplitudes related to orthogonal polarizations of beams $a_1$ and $a_2$, or $b_1$ and $b_2$.
 This is consistent with the transformation $|\Psi^{\pm}\rangle |\psi^+\rangle\rightarrow |\Psi^{\pm}\rangle |\phi^+\rangle$ (see Eq.
 (4) of \cite{Walborn}).
 In contrast, in the case $\beta=\pm \pi/2$ there is no change in the correlation properties of the light beams.
-This properties justify that the momentum state $|\psi^{+}\rangle$ can be used to discriminate between the four polarization Bell states.
-It is worthy of note that there is no additional zeropoint amplitudes entering the PBS's at the CNOT gates (see Fig. \ref{figWalborn}), so that the PBS's mark the momentum state due to the consideration of the eight sets of independent zeropoint modes at the two-crystal source, and their subsequent redistribution in the beam's amplitudes.
+These properties justify that the momentum state $|\psi^{+}\rangle$ can be used to discriminate between the four polarization Bell states.
+It is noteworthy that there is no additional zeropoint amplitudes entering the PBSs at the CNOT gates (see Fig. 2), so that the PBSs mark the momentum state due to the consideration of the eight sets of independent zeropoint modes at the two-crystal source, and their subsequent redistribution in the beams' amplitudes.

-Now, taking into account the action of the half-wave plate -HWP$@45^{\circ}$-, and that the polarization analyzers are oriented at $45^{\circ}$, the polarizing beam splitters will reflect (transmit) the component of the field along the unit vector ${\bf{i}}$ (${\bf j}$), which is oriented at $+45^{\circ}$ ($-45^{\circ}$) with respect to the horizontal direction.
+Now, taking into account the action of the half-wave plate -HWP$@45^{\circ}$-, and that the polarization analyzers are oriented at $45^{\circ}$, the polarizing beam-splitters will reflect (transmit) the component of the field along the unit vector ${\bf{i}}$ (${\bf j}$), which is oriented at $+45^{\circ}$ ($-45^{\circ}$) with respect to the horizontal direction.
 In order to express the field amplitudes at the detectors, we must add the corresponding zero-point component that enters through the free channel of each PBS.
 After some easy algebra, we obtain the following compact expression for the four field amplitudes at the detectors, concerning the paths $a_{1}$ and $b_{1}$:

 and for the paths $a_{2}$ and $b_{2}$

 where: $X, Y=A$ or $B$; ${\bf{u}}_{+}\equiv \bf{i}$, ${\bf{u}}_{-}\equiv \bf{j}$, and $n_{i+}=1$, $n_{i-}=0$, $m_{i+}=0$, $m_{i-}=1$, for $i=1, 2$.
 Also we have defined the amplitudes $\widetilde{F}_{v, Z}^{(+)}$ and $\check{F}_{v, Z}^{(+)}$ ($v=p, q, r, s$; $Z=X, Y$), where $\widetilde{F}_{v, Z}^{(+)}=F_{v}^{(+)}$ in the case $Z=A$, and $\widetilde{F}_{v, Z}^{(+)}={F'}_{v}^{(+)}$ stands for $Z=B$.
 In contrast, $\check{F}_{v, Z}^{(+)}={F'}_{v}^{(+)}$ in the case $Z=B$, and $\check{F}_{v, Z}^{(+)}={F}_{v}^{(+)}$ stands for $Z=A$.